hmcts/common-dev-env-bsbp/README.md

 8. get docker logs :service (get docker logs for one service)
 9. run dailychecks <env> (requires bearer token)
 10. reset branches (to set each services branch to master and run git pull)

+## Running Functional Tests for Each Service

+This should be as simple as running the command to run the individual services tests.

+The following process should then enable you to run them from IntelliJ (or another IDE of choice):
+1. Navigate to your IDE and open up the service you want to run the tests for.
+2. Go to the .env file
+3. Select all and copy.
+Then run the all the tests.
+They will fail.
+Stop them.
+4. Go to the configuration for the tests that are being run.
+5. Open the environment variables section, and paste them all in.
+Run again.
+They should hopefully pass!
+6. Alternatively, you can use the EnvFile plugin if you have it.
+In which case you can tick a box and it removes a step or two from the above.

 ## Connecting to FileZilla